-Do you want to participate in the standards development process and make an impact on the forensic science community?
-Email us at firstname.lastname@example.org and we'll send you an application form.
+If you want to participate in the standards development process and make an impact on the forensic science community, complete and submit OSAC's online application form to be eligible and considered for OSAC membership.

 - OSAC accepts membership applications on a continuous basis.
 Potential members, affiliates, and Scientific and Technical Review Panel (STRP) members will be selected from this applicant pool.